maximevaillancourt/digital-garden-jekyll-template/_pages/Speaking.md

 ## Work with me

-If you would like to partner with me, or invite me to present at a training or conference, fill out the form below and I will get back to you.
+If you would like to partner with me, or invite me to present at a training or conference, please reach out to me via email.
 I help many districts and schools find simple solutions to their complex problems.
-I only do 4 speaking engagements each year, so we will make sure it is a good match for you.